 According to the annual survey carried out at all Geberit Group companies, there were no cases of corruption in 2016.

 The topic of corruption is also a component of the audit programme for the periodic inspections of the production plants and sales companies by the Internal Audit Department.
 The annual audit planning of the Internal Audit Department is oriented to risks.
 Each company is audited at least every five years, or considerably more frequently if it has a heightened risk profile.
 In 2016, the Internal Audit Department audited a total of 20 companies.
 No cases of corruption were discovered in these audits.

 G4-SO4 Training on anti-corruption policies

 All new employees at Geberit are trained on the Code of Conduct as part of the Welcome events, with specific training films on the topics of corruption, IT misuse, workplace bullying and sexual harassment, deployed especially for this.

 Employees throughout Geberit are also provided with information via the intranet about what is permitted and what is not.
 Supplementary guidelines for the prevention of corruption have been updated and made accessible to the relevant employees (Purchasing, Sales) via the various communication channels.

 G4-SO5 Actions taken in response to incidents of corruption

-No measures were necessary, as no cases of corruption were revealed in 2014.
+No measures were necessary, as no cases of corruption were identified in 2016.

 12.2 Anticompetitive Behavior (SO)